ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/any.md

 **Returned value**

 :::note
-Supports the `RESPECT NULLS` modifier after the function name.
+By default, the `anyLast` function never returns `NULL`.
+However, it supports the `RESPECT NULLS` modifier after the function name.
 Using this modifier will ensure the function selects the first value passed, regardless of whether it is `NULL` or not.

+Alias: `anyRespectNulls`
 :::

 :::note